 The New Interpreter’s Dictionary of the Bible (NIBD), complete 5-volume set, is the definitive starting point for research on any topic, place or person in the Bible, with emphasis on the crucial theological concepts.
-Based on the NRSV the NIBD is a balanced and relevant Bible study resource for any pastor, rabbi, preacher, teacher, or student who is preparing to serve the congregation.
+Based on the NRSV, the NIBD is a balanced and relevant Bible study resource for any pastor, teacher, or student who is preparing to serve a congregation.

 Here are three ways you can use this comprehensive resource in The Bible Study App.
-(Screenshots are taken from an iPad 2 – click for a larger view)
+(Screenshots are taken from a Macbook)

 The first way is through the Split Window and Resource Guide.
 Open your favorite Bible translation in the main window and the Resource Guide in the Split Window.
 As you read through your Bible text, the Resource Guide searches through all the downloaded resources in your library to find related Bible study content.

 You’ll notice that the Resource Guide pulls related content from all of your downloaded resources.
 If you scroll down the Resource Guide results, you will see the section headings “People,” “Places,” and “Topics.”
 These headings give you the results of articles based on your downloaded resources.